[5 Unique Ways] How to Speed Up a Video on iPhone (2026)

 BeeCut is another powerful video editing app that helps you create professional videos on your iPhone.
 It allows you to quickly speed up, slow down, and reverse videos and add multiple background songs to videos.

-You can also easily add filters, text, titles, and transitions to your project to enhance the overall look of your video.
-You can also use BeeCut to crop, cut/split, and merge videos, making it a valuable tool for beginner and advanced iPhone video editors.
+It also lets you easily add filters, text, titles, and transitions to your project to enhance the overall look of your video.
+It also lets you use BeeCut to crop, cut/split, and merge videos, making it a useful tool for beginner and advanced iPhone video editors.
+It gives you finer control when only one moment should stay slow and the rest of the recording should play normally.

 Video Speed Editor Slow & Fast

 Video Speed Editor Slow & Fast is an excellent tool for creating professional-looking videos.
-The app allows users to divide their video into multiple short clips that need different speeds.
-Each short clip can be set up to 8x slow or fast motion speeds.
+The app lets you dividetheir video into multiple short clips thatneed different speeds.
+Each short clip can be set up to 8xslow or fast motionspeeds.
+This is useful when the speed change should affect only one section instead of forcing the whole clip to slow down.

-The app also allows users to merge all the short clips back into one and apply various overlay shapes and filter effects for each short clip before merging.
-Additionally, Video Speed Editor Slow & Fast offers a library of beautiful background music, making creating an engaging and professional-looking video easy.
+The app also lets you merge all the short clips back into one and apply several overlay shapes and filter effects for each short clip before merging.
+Also, Video Speed Editor Slow & Fast offers a library of beautiful background music, making creating an engaging and professional-looking video easy.
+If the screen looks different on your device, compare software version, model, and account state first.

 SloMo Video Editor

 SloMo Video Editor lets you control the speed of your videos.
-With SloMo Video Editor, you can speed up your videos up to 240fps or 12x faster or slow them down to create stunning slow-motion effects.
+With SloMo Video Editor, you can speed up your videos up to240fps or 12x fasteror slow them down to create stunning slow-motion effects.
+That can save time when you want the video ready for social posting without moving it into another editor first.

-You can also adjust the speed of your videos from particular frames and even record live videos with speed control options.
+It also lets you adjust the speed of your videos from particular frames and even record live videos with speed control options.
 SloMo Video Editor also lets you add music to your videos and share your edited creations on Instagram, YouTube, Facebook, Twitter, and other social media platforms.
+That makes it easier to keep a copy of the edited result and post it right away from the same device.
+Testing the change on a short clip first is a quick way to avoid re-editing a longer video from the start.

 Slow Fast Slow

 Slow Fast Slow is a video editor that allows you to manipulate the speed of videos you've shot on your iPhone.
 You can quickly slow down or speed up your videos with an intuitive interactive timeline.
-You can also add pitch control and clip reversal.
+It also lets you add pitch control and clip reversal.
+That matters when you only want one part of the video to play back slower while the rest keeps its normal speed.

 Tempo Video Editor